ImageMagick/Usage-Markdown/basics/index.md

 ##### HDRI version of ImageMagick

-Repeating these two operations using a HDRI version of ImageMagick will not produce any of the above rounding, burning, or clipping of the results, but will have a extra cost in terms of memory (doubles need more space than integers).
+Repeating these two operations using a HDRI version of ImageMagick will not produce any of the above rounding, burning, or clipping of the results, but will have an extra cost in terms of memory (doubles need more space than integers).

 Speed wise, it does not cost much, and may actually even be faster, on much of today's modern computer hardware, due to floating point accelerators.